pzcddm/FastSketchLSH/cpp_src/LSH_PLAN.md

 ### Future Plan

+- Add a returned [1,0] array when build_batch the LSH, which indicate whether each minhash(document) is firstly inserted into bands or not.
+Give us a rough deduplication result.
 - Add per‑band sharding (`tables[band][shard]`) to scale beyond `num_bands` threads.
 - Introduce MPSC owner routing for lock‑free multi‑producer → single‑writer shard inserts.
 - Implement big‑batch sort‑and‑build pipeline for extreme‑scale static builds.